neosearch/rpi-teamcity/README.md

-Based on the awesome work by [PixelStik](https://github.com/pixelistik/rpi-teamcity) this is a clean Python implementation with some minor tweaks.
+Based on the awesome work by [PixelStik](https://github.com/pixelistik/rpi-teamcity) this is a clean Python implementation with some minor tweaks and use of Alpine-ARM for the JDK.

 It uses Hypriot OS (a Raspbian variant) for a working Docker environment on your Raspberry Pi.